unlim-it/docs.bosonprotocol.io/src/docs/core-concepts/core-exchange-mechanism.md

 protocols.
 The mechanism is designed as a sequential game in which Buyer and Seller commit deposits up-front, promoting fair behavior.

-## Towards an Ideal Arbitrated System
+## Towards an ideal arbitrated system

 Boson Protocol implements a 2-sided deposit structure within a sequential game, which automates the mediation of disputes and mitigates reversal losses by